Admissions procedures for Physics courses

 Applications to read Physics or Physics & Philosophy at Oxford are made in the same way as applications for any other undergraduate degree at Oxford, with the exception of arrangements for the written physics aptitude test (PAT).
 The PAT is a two hour paper which covers mathematics and physics with marks split between the two subjects 50‐50.
 All applicants are required to take the test.
 By now, many subjects have similar tests.
 Since 2011 the Department of Physics has been working in partnership with the Admissions Testing Service (formerly Cambridge Assessment) which administers the test.
 The test is set and marked by the Department of Physics.
 Candidates need to register with the Admissions Testing Service to take the test.
 Further details, including syllabuses, sample papers, and reports on previous tests are available on the Aptitude Test page.

 Due to the high and steadily growing number of applicants per place, Oxford Physics has introduced a short‐listing process to reduce the number of candidates to around 2.5 per place.
 The primary short‐listing criterion is performance on the PAT.
 A small number (about 10‐15% of those finally short‐listed) of additional candidates are added to the short‐list, either because their test score may not reflect their true ability (such as candidates with medical certificates) or because their application materials show other quite exceptional evidence of excellence, such as candidates with 9 or more A* grades at GCSE from schools where such achievement is unusual.
-However these additional candidates, the best of those who did not make the initial short‐list based on PAT marks only, only seldom receive offers indicating that short‐listing based on PAT marks selects practically all strong candidates with good prospects of getting offers.
+However these additional candidates, only seldom receive offers indicating that short‐listing based on PAT marks selects practically all strong candidates with good prospects of getting offers.